Eleanor Raymond

 She designed one of the first International Style houses in the United States in 1931, a plywood house in 1940, and the “Sun House”, in 1948.
 Raymond undertook one of her most ambitious works, the Dover Sun House, an innovative house with solar collectors, with scientist and inventor Maria Telkes from the MIT Solar Laboratory.

-Eleanor Raymond amassed more than 50 years of professional experience in the practice of architecture and in 1961 was made a fellow of the American Institute of Architects.
+Eleanor Raymond amassed more than 50 years of professional experience in the practice of architecture, and in 1961 was made a fellow of the American Institute of Architects.

 Early life and education

-Raymond was born in Cambridge, Massachusetts, in 1887, and graduated with a bachelor's degree from Wellesley College in 1909.
-In 1927, Raymond traveled in Europe, visiting France, England, Germany and Italy.
-Here she saw the places that had formed the backdrop of her college studies, the parks, villas, churches, towns, and cities that were to quicken her interest in gardens and buildings.
+Raymond was born in 1887 in Cambridge, Massachusetts, and graduated with a bachelor's degree from Wellesley College in 1909.
+In 1927, Raymond traveled in Europe, visiting France, England, Germany, and Italy.
+She saw the places that had formed the backdrop of her college studies, the parks, villas, churches, towns, and cities that were to quicken her interest in gardens and buildings.
 Inspired by her Wellesley landscape course and her travels to Europe, she now wished to continue her study of landscape architecture.

 After graduation, she enrolled in the Cambridge School of Architecture and Landscape Architecture, a school that was then closely affiliated with Harvard’s School of Architecture.
 She was among five women architectural design students of Henry Atherton Frost and Bremer Whidden Pond in 1915, the school's first year of operation.
 It was there that she developed her lifelong interest in the relationship between architecture and landscape architecture.
 She graduated from the school in 1919.

-In 1919 she opened an office in partnership with Henry Atherton Frost and in 1928 she began her own office in Boston, Massachusetts.
-These offices produced a domestic architecture that was noteworthy at that time and is even more relevant to the concerns of architecture today.
+In 1919 she opened an office in partnership with Henry Atherton Frost, and in 1928 she started her own office in Boston, Massachusetts.
+These offices produced a domestic architecture that was noteworthy at that time, and is even more relevant to the concerns of architecture today.

 Personal life

 Raymond took part in a number of social movements of her day, including the women's suffrage movement and the settlement house movement.
 It was through a suffragist organization that she met her life partner, Ethel B. Power, who went on to attend and graduate from the Cambridge School of Architecture and Landscape Architecture as well.
-Raymond and Power — who became a longtime editor for House Beautiful magazine — remained together for more than half a century, until Power's death in 1969.
+Raymond and Power—who became a longtime editor for House Beautiful magazine—remained together for more than half a century, until Power's death in 1969.

-Raymond renovated a townhouse at 112 Charles St. in Boston as a group home for herself, Power, and other women.
-It was planned for the needs of businesswomen who required some work space at home and who needed the house to be as "self-running" as possible, which led to a reduction in the footprints of both dining room and kitchen.
+Raymond renovated a townhouse at 112 Charles Street in Boston as a group home for herself, Power, and other women.
+It was planned for the needs of businesswomen who required some work space at home and who needed the residence to be as "self-running" as possible, which led to a reduction in the footprints of both dining room and kitchen.